 Two seems to be the magic number as it seems we are only getting two beast tribes so far this expansion.
 The new tribes are the Kojin, who reside in The Red Sea, and the Ananta located near Ala Migho.
 The trailer shows us an under sea village so maybe that was theirs?
 Time will tell.

 Each beast tribe has a primal they worship so this one is no different.
 Meet Susano, The Lord of Revel and Lakshmi, Lady of Bliss.
-While Lakshmi is native to the FF series, Susano is an original Primal like Ravana was in Heavensward.
+While Lakshmi is native to the Final Fantasy series, Susano is an original Primal like Ravana was in Heavensward.
 I can’t wait to see their encounters.

 Dungeon Preview and Raid Preview